jtolentino1/jtolentino1/README.md

 - Applying for internship/co-op positions 🎯

-- Trying to master TypeScript 😵‍💫
+- Messing around with GPT-4 😵‍💫